United Nations: General Debate of the Seventy-Ninth Session

 We smaller nations face many of the same challenges and share the same concerns.
 As my colleague from Singapore, Dr Vivian Balakrishnan, put it at this year’s East Asia Summit Foreign Ministers Meeting in Laos:

-“The problem for us is that every small state that wants territorial integrity to be respected, that wants its political independence to be guarded, that depends on the UN Charter to plan long-term, must view an invasion of a smaller neigbour by a larger neighbour…as a full-frontal point of anxiety.”
+“The problem for us is that every small state that wants territorial integrity to be respected, that wants its political independence to be guarded, that depends on the UN Charter to plan long-term, must view an invasion of a smaller neighbour by a larger neighbour…as a full-frontal point of anxiety.”

 We agree.
 We small states need today’s superpowers to talk more, seek better understanding between them, and develop ways of compromising more.
 Rather than a zero-sum game, effecting better relations between today’s “Great Powers” only enhances global stability, and that is what we smaller nations seek.